-POLICY MANUAL

-FACULTY

-Number 406

-Subject: Program Discontinuance, Financial Exigency and Financial Crisis Effective Date: July 1, 1997
+University Policy 409: Program Discontinuance, Financial Exigency and Financial Crisis

-Revision: July 1, 1999, March 6, 2009, August 21, 2009 Date of Last Revision: July 8, 2011

-INTRODUCTION
+Category: Faculty Policies (Faculty Code)

+Subcategory: None

+Covered Individuals: University Faculty

+Responsible Executive: Provost

+Policy Custodian: Chair of Professional Responsibilities and Procedures Committee

+Last Revised: 2022/09/01

+Previous USU Policy Number: 406

+409.1 Purpose and Scope

+To be added by PRPC at a later date.

+409.2 Policy

 This section of the policy manual specifies the procedures for (1) discontinuing a program for academic reasons; (2) suspending enrollment; (3) determining whether at a particular moment the university faces a state of financial exigency; (4) responding to a financial exigency; (5) determining whether the university faces a major financial crisis not definable as financial exigency; (6) responding to a major financial crisis; and (7) terminating or reducing in status of faculty members due to program discontinuance, bona fide financial exigency, or major financial crisis.
-Reduction in status of tenured faculty members shall only occur for reasons of program discontinuance, financial crisis, or bona fide financial exigency.
+Reduction in status of tenured faculty members will only occur for reasons of program discontinuance, financial crisis, or bona fide financial exigency.

-PROGRAM DISCONTINUANCE FOR ACADEMIC REASONS

-Definitions
+2.1 Program Discontinuance and Academic Program Requirements

-Program discontinuance.
+2.1.1 Program discontinuance.

 Program discontinuance for academic reasons under this policy means the cessation of a program, center, institute, school, department, college, campus, or site based upon educational and academic considerations.
-For the purposes of Policy 406.2.1, educational and academic considerations do not include cyclical or temporary variations in enrollment and/or budgets, but must reflect long-range judgments that the basic teaching, research, and extension mission of the university will be strengthened by the discontinuance of the program, center, institute, school, department, college, campus, or site.
+For the purposes of Policy 409.2.1, Program Discontinuance for Academic Program Requirements, educational and academic considerations do not include cyclical or temporary variations in enrollment and/or budgets, but must reflect long-range judgments that the basic teaching, research, and extension mission of the university will be strengthened by the discontinuance of the program, center, institute, school, department, college, campus, or site.
 Program discontinuance does not preclude the reallocation of resources to other academic programs with higher priority based on academic and educational reasons.

-Academic program.
+2.1.2 Academic program.

 An academic program is a unit within the university with an identifiable teaching, research, or other academic mission.
-For purposes of this code, an academic program operates within one or more academic units and includes, but is not limited to, an academic center, institute, school, department, college, campus or site.
+An academic program operates within one or more academic units and includes, but is not limited to, an academic center, institute, school, department, college, campus or site.
 An academic program is to be determined by existing academic standards, and academic programs are never to be declared with the aim of singling out individual faculty members.
-An academic program must be designated as such by decision of the Educational Policies Committee and the decision must be ratified by the Faculty Senate, and approved by the president, the Board of Trustees, and the Board of
+An academic program must be designated as such by decision of the Educational Policies Committee and the decision must be ratified by the Faculty Senate, and approved by the president, the Board of Trustees, and the Utah Board of

-Regents.
+Higher Education.
 For a unit to be designated as a “program,” it must fulfill one or more of these criteria: (a) offer or administer a degree, certificate, or some other credential; (b) have an identifiable curriculum or be formally described in current university catalogs or other publications; or (c) be designated a “program” by specific faculty decision and have an identified group of one or more faculty.

 Decision-Making Process